tweag/nickel/doc/manual/merging.md

 (e.g.: separated by cathegorie or level of abstraction) is the merging operator.
 In nickel this is the `&` operator.

-For instence, having a server config and a firewall config, the network config could be:
+For instance, having a server config and a firewall config, the network config could be:

 ```text